 Hide the object then provide clues such as:

-These clues can be easy or challenging, depending on your child’s age and ability to think.
+These clues can be easy or challenging, depending on kids’ age and ability to think.

 This game works on imagination, creativity and thinking skills.
-Choose a story your child enjoys reading and knows well but have him/her make up an alternative ending to the story.
+Choose a favourite story and have children make up an alternative ending.

 For example, Little Red Riding Hood goes into the woods with her basket but gets lost on the way and cannot find her grandmother’s house.
 What happens next?